Krapp's Last Tape: Characters

 "In the earlier drafts the woman with whom the young Krapp lived [later named "Bianca"] was first named 'Alba' (a character in Dream of Fair to Middling Women modelled on Ethna MacCarthy whom he had loved when he was a young man), then 'Celia' (the name of the green-eyed prostitute with whom Murphy cohabits in Murphy), then 'Furry' (nickname of Anne Rudmose-Brown, the wife of Beckett's French Professor at Trinity, who was himself satirised as 'the Polar Bear' in Dream of Fair to Middling Women).".

 He settled on 'Bianca', who was most likely based on another lecturer, Bianca Esposito, who (along with Walter Starkie) taught him Italian and cultivated his lifelong passion for Dante.
 He took private lessons from Signorina Esposito as well.
 Those lessons at 21 Ely Place were then caricatured in the short story 'Dante and the Lobster'.
-Kedar Street is not a real location but an anagram of 'darke' or Hebrew for 'black'.
+Kedar Street is not a real location but an anagram of 'darke' or Hebrew for 'dark'.
 Keeping this in mind, the name may simply have been selected because "bianca" means "white woman" in Italian.
 Little is recorded about her other than "'a tribute to her eyes.
 Very warm.'"
 Vivian Mercier, who knew Beckett personally, writes: "Although I do not recall his ever using the phrase, Beckett unquestionably regards the eyes as the windows of the soul."